yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 .

-## Examples
+Examples:-
 He said, “I snooze my alarm every day.”
 [Direct Speech]
 He said that he snoozes his alarm every day.
 [Indirect Speech]

-# # RULE 40: Use of little, the little and a little: We use these quantifiers with uncountable
+# RULE 40: Use of little, the little and a little: We use these quantifiers with uncountable

 nouns according to their following meanings:
 (1)Little: Hardly any
 (2)A little: Some but not much